EMCYPSAS Crisis Support Worker

-East Midlands Children and Young Peoples Sexual Assault Service (EMCYPSAS) Crisis Support Worker – Fixed term to 31st March 2023 (several posts)
+East Midlands Children and Young Peoples Sexual Assault Service (EMCYPSAS) Crisis Support Worker – NJC Pay scale 12 FTE £22,571 – Permanent

-Employed by Notts SVS Services, working in partnership with Nottingham University Hospitals Trust, this is an exciting opportunity to provide senior crisis support worker support to the crisis support worker team, children, young people and their families who are accessing services at the Nottinghamshire Hub of the EMCYPSAS and across the East Midlands.
+Employed by Nott’s SVS Services, working in partnership with Nottingham University Hospitals Trust, this is an exciting opportunity to provide crisis support worker support to children, young people and their families who are accessing services at the Nottinghamshire Hub of the EMCYPSAS and across the East Midlands.

 Hours of work